Wang Huning: Chairman of the CPPCC National Committee (2023–)

+In June 2026, Wang held a meeting on spurring demand for the domestic market.
+In July 2026, he visited North Korea to mark the 65th anniversary of the Treaty on Friendship, Cooperation and Mutual Assistance between China and North Korea, where he met with Workers' Party of Korea Organization and Guidance Department director Jo Yong-won and visited the Sino-Korean Friendship Tower, where he paid respects to Chinese volunteer soldiers who died in the Korean War.
+Wang also met with North Korean leader Kim Jong Un, and visited the Kumsusan Palace of the Sun, the People’s Volunteer Army Martyrs’ Cemetery, the Central Cadres Training School, and the Wonsan Kalma Coastal Tourist Area.
+In the same month, he visited the Tibet Autonomous Region's Lhasa and the Ngari Prefecture, where he called on for the implementation of the Law on Promoting Ethnic Unity and Progress and called on effoirts "to continuously guide Tibetan Buddhism to adapt to socialist society in line with the requirement to ... systematically promote the Sinicisation of religion in China".

 Taiwan

 In January 2023, Wang became the deputy leader of the Central Leading Group for Taiwan Affairs, placing him in charge of political relations with Taiwan.
 He is tasked with laying the groundwork for unification with Taiwan, coming up with a theory that replaces "one country, two systems" to serve as a metric to measure progress toward China's unification goals.
 On 10 February, he met with Andrew Hsia, vice chairman of the Kuomintang, Taiwan's main opposition party.
 During the visit, Wang said that "Taiwan independence is incompatible with peace and runs counter to the well-being of Taiwan compatriots".
 Wang also met with Liu Chao-shiuan, president of the Council of the Summit for Entrepreneurs Across the Taiwan Strait, in April, and Wu Cherng-dean, chairman of the New Party, in June.
 In the same month, at the Straits Forum Wang unveiled a plan to transform Fujian province into a demonstration zone for "Taiwan’s economic integration into China".
+Taiwan's government completely rejected this proposal.
 On 11 September, he was chosen as the president of the China Council for the Promotion of Peaceful National Reunification, a body designed to advance unification with Taiwan; the CPPCC chairman also generally serves as the president of the council.
 In December 2023, Taiwanese officials told reporters convened Wang a meeting to coordinate efforts across various departments to influence the 2024 Taiwanese presidential election.